 Cooking with your air fryer can be so much fun, not to mention healthier and faster too!
-However, there is no denying that the cook times can get tricky, so I’ve compiled a FREE printable Air Fryer Cook Times Cheat Sheet PDF with all of my favorite air fried foods.
+However, there is no denying that the cook times can get tricky, so I’ve compiled a FREE printable Air Fryer Cook Times Cheat Sheet PDF with all of my favorite air-fried foods.
 Just click below to download yours now.

-Whether you’re new to the air fryer community, or just looking to add some diversity to your meals..you’ve come to the right place!
+Whether you’re new to the air fryer community or just looking to add some diversity to your meals..you’ve come to the right place!

-And then I took those exact steps and bundled them up into easy to follow air fryer times cooking charts..perfect to print out and stick on your fridge.
+And then I took those exact steps and bundled them up into easy-to-follow air fryer times cooking charts..perfect to print out and stick on your fridge.

 Air Fryer Cooking Times VS Oven

-In the air frying community, we like to say when comparing air fryer and convection oven cook times to a traditional oven, you want to reduce the temperature by 25F and reduce the cooking time by around 20%.
+In the air frying community, we like to say that when comparing air fryer and convection oven cook times to a traditional oven, you want to reduce the temperature by 25F and reduce the cooking time by around 20%.

 Can I air fry without oil?